 Requirements for the Concentration

 Students must complete two different practical experiences to fulfill the requirements for the Community Engagement and Social Change Concentration.
 These may include internships, service-learning, community-based participatory research, and paid or volunteer community service.

 Students must complete at least one practical experience that is explicitly related to their area of interest for the concentration.
 It is the student's responsibility to arrange for the two relevant practical experiences.

-Students must complete at least one semester's worth of weekly reflection sessions, coordinated by the CCC.
-These sessions are designed to facilitate student learning from their practical experiences, and should be taken currently or immediately following one of the practical experiences.
+Students will complete at least one semester's worth of weekly reflection sessions, coordinated by the CCC.
+These sessions facilitate student learning from practical experiences, and should be taken concurrently with or immediately following one of the practical experiences.

 To count toward the CESC concentration, all service-learning, internships, community-based participatory research, and paid or volunteer community service experiences must meet the following requirements.